andybrandt/cognitive-prompting/Cognitive Notation Language.md

 3. **Visual Formatting**: Most platforms render code blocks with syntax highlighting and monospace fonts, which makes the symbolic notation easier to read for humans.

-4. **Prevention of Misinterpretation**: Without proper code block encapsulation, complex symbols and operators might be misinterpreted as formatting instructions by Markdown renderers or other parsers, as results of which might they might not get to the AI intact.
+4. **Prevention of Misinterpretation**: Without proper code block encapsulation, complex symbols and operators might be misinterpreted as formatting instructions by Markdown renderers or other parsers, as a result of which might not get to the AI intact.

 That said, in my testing with current LLM systems, the "cognition" tag itself (as opposed to simply using a generic code block) doesn't appear to *significantly* alter how the models process the content.
 The key benefit seems to be more for human readers and future-proofing for specialized parsing.